magnushm/magnushm.github.io/content/work.md

 I've scaled down my tools to a laptop and a sketchbook. it's sort of a spring cleaning of the hippocampus and a way for me to focus.
 I'd rather not deal with social media, applications, grants, juries, etc.
-I work with many different technologies, I make music and I have a tendency to paint.

 At the moment I am:

 - Working on a show for http://loevenshule.gallery